Re-Establishing the DYS Northeast Region/ Juvenile Detention Alternatives Initiative (JDAI)

-On April 14, 2005, Jane E. Tewksbury was named as the Commissioner of the Department of Youth Services.
-One of her first orders of business was to re-establish the DYS Northeast Region.
+Jane E. Tewksbury was named DYS Commissioner in April 2005.
+Commissioner Tewksbury’s first orders of business was to re-establish the DYS Northeast Region.
 Youth from Essex and Middlesex counties were being served in Dorchester and Worcester, at considerable distances from their families and communities.
-The Department hired a Regional Director and administrative staff to oversee operations, re-allocated existing programs and community staff and opened the Northeast Regional office in Lawrence, MA.
-The DYS Northeast Regional Office was subsequently moved to a state-owned facility in Middleton, MA.
+DYS hired a Northeast Regional Director and administrative staff to oversee operations, re-allocated existing programs and community staff and opened the Northeast Regional office in Middleton, MA.

 This information is provided by the Department of Youth Services.